artificialsolutions/tie-api-example-twilio-whatsapp/README.md

 Next, follow the Twilio Setup instructions above.
 Make sure that in the step 4 you set the Webhook URL to the url of the Heroku app.

+## Twilio API for WhatsApp
-> The Twilio API for Whatsapp is currently in beta.
+The Twilio API for Whatsapp is currently in beta.
 For more details, visit the Twilio website: [Twilio API for WhatsApp](https://www.twilio.com/docs/sms/whatsapp/api)